Trufiadok/StateMachine-wResCfg-Demo/README.md

 To State: `B_State` (B_State.tres)

 Actions: `SetBLamp` (SetBLamp.tres) 'action for B_State'
-A class (SetStateLampRES.cs) belonging to *SetBlamp.tres* describes what to do when:
+A class (SetStateLampRES.cs) includes *SetBlamp.tres* describes what to do when:
 - if it enter the state: `OnStateEnter()` -> `demoStateMachine.bLamp = true;`
 - if it exit the state: `OnStateExit()` -> `demoStateMachine.bLamp = false;`
 - if it is in the state: `OnUpdate()` -> *in this case it does nothing*